hackclub/hackclub/workshops/py_Christmas/README.md

 goto(-250, -250)
 write("Merry Christmas !!!", font=("Calibri", 50, "bold"))
 ```
-I believe the code above is pretty self explanatory.
-We used the `write()` method to have a text be written on the screen.
+Here, we used the `write()` method to have a text be written on the screen.
 Try changing the parameters of the `goto()` , `color()` and `write()` function to see the differences.